Zvjezdan Misimović: VfL Wolfsburg

 Misimović completed a transfer to fellow Bundesliga side VfL Wolfsburg in June 2008 for €3.9 million, with the move becoming official on 1 July.
 He signed a contract until June 2012 and took squad number 10 for the 2008–09 season.

 Misimović made his official debut for the team on 16 August in the opening league match against 1.
 FC Köln, scoring the winning goal in the 78th minute for a 2–1 win at home.
 In October, he scored a brace in a 4–1 win over Arminia Bielefeld in his 100th Bundesliga appearance.
 Together with fellow Bosnian international Edin Džeko and Brazilian striker Grafite, they formed "the magic triangle".
-He played 33 matches during the season, all of them as starter, being instrumental for Wolfsburg who its first ever Bundesliga title.
+He played 33 matches during the season, all of them as starter, being instrumental for Wolfsburg who won its first ever Bundesliga title.
 Misimović scored seven league goals, and also achieved 20 assists for the club, which was the record number of assists in one Bundesliga season, until Kevin De Bruyne surpassed it with one assist more, also while playing for Wolfsburg as well, in the 2014–15 season.
-In DFB-Pokal, Misimović played four matches as his side was knocked out in quarter-finals by Werder Bremen, while in UEFA Cup, he contributed with eight matches and four goals, including a brace against Braga in group stage, as Wolfsburg was eliminated in knockout stage.
+In the DFB-Pokal, Misimović played four matches as his side was knocked out in quarter-finals by Werder Bremen, while in the UEFA Cup, he contributed with eight matches and four goals, including a brace against Braga in group stage, as Wolfsburg was eliminated in knockout stage.

-On 4 August 2009, Misimović outstanding performances were rewarded with a new deal until 2013.
-He commented the renewal, stating the he "feels at home" at Wolfsburg".
-Later in September, Misimović made his UEFA Champions League debut by playing full-90 minutes in a 3–1 home win versus Russia's PFC CSKA Moscow in the first match of group stage.
-He played in all group matches, but Wolfsburg didn't go more than the 3rd place, thus getting relegated to UEFA Europa League.
+On 4 August 2009, Misimović's outstanding performances were rewarded with a new deal until 2013.
+He commented about the renewal, stating that he "feels at home" at Wolfsburg".
+Later in September, Misimović made his UEFA Champions League debut by playing full-90 minutes in a 3–1 home win against Russia's CSKA Moscow in the first group stage match.
+He played in all group matches, but Wolfsburg finished in third place, and were demoted to the UEFA Europa League.
 His only goal in the competition came on 3 November against Beşiktaş, netting the opener and then setting the third scored by Džeko in a 3–0 win at Vodafone Park.
 In December, Misimović was one of the four Wolfsburg players to be nominated for 2009 UEFA Team of the Year, but did not made the final list.
-In UEFA Europa League, he scored his only goal in a round of 16 tie against Rubin Kazan in an eventual quarter-final exit.
+In the Europa League, he scored his only goal in a round of 16 tie against Rubin Kazan in an eventual quarter-final exit.

-In the championship, despite Wolfsburg's failure to retain the title, Misimović continued with his excellent performances, recording 15 assists, two short of Mesut Özil.
-He also bagged 10 goals, equaling his personal best in top flight first set with Nürnberg in 2007–08 season.
+In the 2009–10 season, despite Wolfsburg's failure to retain the title, Misimović continued with his excellent performances, recording 15 assists, two short of Mesut Özil.
+He also bagged 10 goals, equalling his personal best in top flight first set with Nürnberg in the 2007–08 season.
 For the 2010–11 season, the arrival of playmaker Diego made Misimović's future at the club uncertain.
-Despite appearing in the 2–1 away defeat to Bayern Munich in season's opener, he left the club in the last day of summer transfer window, opting to join Galatasaray S.K. in Turkey.
+Despite appearing in the 2–1 away defeat to Bayern Munich in the season opener, he left the club in the last day of the summer transfer window, opting to join Galatasaray in Turkey.